Robert W. Loughery: Career

-All of his papers were published in major cities of both states and included Galveston, Texas, Jefferson, Texas, Marshall, Texas, Monroe, Louisiana, and Shreveport, Louisiana.
+In 1840, Loughery started working for a newspaper in Monroe, Louisiana.
+In 1849, he established the Texas Republican, a paper in Marshall, Texas.
+He also published papers in Galveston, Texas, Jefferson, Texas, and Shreveport, Louisiana.
 Two of his Marshall newspapers the Texas Republican and the Tri-Weekly Herald were credited with aiding the election of Marshall citizens, J.P.
 Henderson, Edward Clark, and Pendleton Murrah to the Governor's office and Louis T. Wigfall to the U.S. Senate.
 Loughery often defended slavery and plantation agriculture in his papers; and supported secession and later the Confederacy.
 He supported reconciliation with the Union and acceptance of defeat of the Confederacy in the Civil War until congress approved Reconstruction.